yichon/blog/_posts/2020-07-21-A-quick-review-of-Jekyll.md

 ---

 > This post is a summary of my initial blog building.
-It offers some guidance on how to use Jekyll and presents some clues to delve into details.
+It offers some guidance on how to use Jekyll and some clues to delve into details.
 To better understand some features, it interprets them using some javascript concepts.

 <!--more-->